AlexRobinson-/Redux-Fetch/readme.md

 # Redux Fetch
-A set of redux actions/selectors/selectors to handle making api calls that fetch data and then storing that data.
+A set of redux actions/selectors/reducers to handle making api calls that fetch data and then storing that data.

 ## About
 The library comes with two main modules 'Entities' and 'Fetch'.

 ### Entities
-A generic entity store based around the normalizr library that stores entities by their id, nested under their 'entityName' (e.g. users).
+A generic entity store based around the normalizr library that stores entities by their id.

 To add/update entities into this store, simply dispatch an action with an 'entities' payload.